Sachsenspiegel: Extant copies

 Four (of the original seven) illuminated manuscripts copies are still extant.
-They are named after their present locations: Heidelberg, Oldenburg, Dresden, and Wolfenbüttel, and date from 1295 to 1371.
+They are named after their present locations: Heidelberg (Cod.
+Pal. germ.
+164), Oldenburg (Cim I 410), Dresden (Mscr.Dresd.M.32), and Wolfenbüttel (Cod.
+Guelf.
+3.1 Aug.
+2°), and date from 1295 to 1371.
 In total, over 400 versions of the manuscript exist today.

 The Dresden manuscript has been described as the "most artistically valuable" by the World Digital Library.
 It is located in the collection of the Saxon State Library and was created between 1295 and 1363 around Meissen, Germany.
 This version has 924 illustrations on 92 pages.
 The illustrations depict about 4,000 people.
 It suffered water damage after the Bombing of Dresden in World War II and underwent restoration in the 1990s.

 An early printed edition of the Sachsenspiegel was produced by Anna Rügerin in Augsburg, dated 22 June 1484.
 It is the first documented evidence of a woman working as a typographer.

 Proverbs

 Some German and Dutch proverbs date from the Sachsenspiegel: